semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 - Go to _[https://semaphoreci.com](https://semaphoreci.com?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)_ and click to sign up with your GitHub account.
 - GitHub will ask you to let Semaphore access your profile information.
 Allow this so that Semaphore can create an account for you.
 - Semaphore will walk you through the process of creating an organization.
 Since software development is a team sport, all Semaphore projects belong to an organization.
 Your organization will have its own domain, for example, `awesomecode.semaphoreci.com`.
 - Semaphore will ask you to choose between a time-limited free trial with unlimited capacity, a free plan, and an open-source plan.
-This chapter will demonstrate a workflow using Semaphore's Docker Registry, which is available within a free trial or a paid account.
-However you can easily replace it with a free public registry like Docker Hub and implement the same workflow with an open source account.
+This chapter will demonstrate a workflow using Semaphore's Docker Registry, available within a free trial or a paid account.
+However, you can easily replace it with a free public registry like Docker Hub and implement the same workflow with an open-source account.
 - Finally, you'll be greeted with a quick product tour.

 ### 4.4.3 Creating a Semaphore Project For The Demo Repository

-We assume that you have previously forked the demo project from _[https://github.com/semaphoreci-demos/semaphore-demo-cicd-kubernetes](https://github.com/semaphoreci-demos/semaphore-demo-cicd-kubernetes)_ to your GitHub account.
+We assume you have previously forked the demo project from _[https://github.com/semaphoreci-demos/semaphore-demo-cicd-kubernetes](https://github.com/semaphoreci-demos/semaphore-demo-cicd-kubernetes)_ to your GitHub account.

 On Semaphore, click on *New Project* at the top of the screen.
 Then, click on *Choose a repository*.
 Next, Semaphore will present you a list of repositories to choose from as the source of your project: